sargamt/convo-coach/README.md

 # ConvoCoach
 Elevate your pitch, perfect your performance!
 A website that gives feedback on YOUR interviewing skills!
-Simply upload a recording of yourself for one of the following three modes, and receive your displayed assessment.
+Simply upload a practice recording of yourself for one of the following three modes, and receive your displayed assessment.

 ## Features